 Training: Northwestern Cherubs Summer Program; No College Degree

 Noah Wyle, the show's lead and executive producer, never earned a college degree.
-He's described himself as the first person in his family "in generations" not to attend college.
-What he did instead: attended The Thacher School, a boarding school in Ojai, California, where he first acted on stage during his sophomore year.
-The summer after his junior year, he attended Northwestern University's National High School Institute Theatre program (known as "Cherubs"), a prestigious summer intensive that convinced him to pursue acting professionally.
+He's described himself as the first person in his family in generations not to attend college.
+What he did instead was attend The Thacher School in Ojai, California, where he first acted on stage during his sophomore year.
+The summer after his junior year, he attended Northwestern University's National High School Institute Theatre program, known as Cherubs, a summer intensive that convinced him to pursue acting professionally.

 After graduating high school in 1989, he moved to Hollywood.
 He got his SAG card at 18 working as a background extra, paid rent as a busboy at the Bel Age Hotel, and studied acting with Larry Moss.
-At 23, he was cast as Dr. John Carter on ER, a role he played as a series regular from 1994 to 2005 (with guest returns in 2006 and 2009).
-He later called The Librarians franchise his "film school" because he produced, wrote, and directed episodes.
-For The Pitt, he's won the Emmy for Outstanding Lead Actor in a Drama Series and the Golden Globe for Best Actor in a Television Drama.
-His career is a reminder that formal credentials and professional achievement are not the same thing.
+At 23, he was cast as Dr. John Carter on ER, a role he played as a series regular from 1994 to 2005, with later guest returns.
+He has since described The Librarians franchise as his film school because it gave him producing, writing, and directing experience alongside acting.
+With The Pitt, Wyle added an Emmy and a Golden Globe to a television career that had already stretched across decades.

 Supriya Ganesh (Dr. Samira Mohan)